apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 {% img /img/message-deduplication.png 75 %}

+More information can be found in [this post](https://streaml.io/blog/pulsar-effectively-once/) on the [Streamlio blog](https://blog.streaml.io).

 ## Multi-tenancy

 Pulsar was created from the ground up as a {% popover multi-tenant %} system.
 To support multi-tenancy, Pulsar has a concept of {% popover properties %}.
 Properties can be spread across {% popover clusters %} and can each have their own [authentication and authorization](../../admin/Authz) scheme applied to them.
-They are also the administrative unit at which [storage quotas](TODO), [message TTL](TODO), and [isolation policies](TODO) can be managed.
+They are also the administrative unit at which storage quotas, message TTL, and isolation policies can be managed.

 The multi-tenant nature of Pulsar is reflected mostly visibly in topic URLs, which have this structure: